-AMHERST, MA (WHDH) - The University of Massachusetts-Amherst nursing school has received a nearly $900,000 federal grant to help student nurses recognize and help patients suffering from substance abuse and mental illness.
+AMHERST, MASS.
+(WHDH) - The University of Massachusetts-Amherst nursing school has received a nearly $900,000 federal grant to help student nurses recognize and help patients suffering from substance abuse and mental illness.

 The program is called SBIRT, which stands for screening, brief intervention and referral to treatment.